Fall of Tenochtitlan: Tensions mount between Aztecs and Spaniards

-It is uncertain why Moctezuma cooperated so readily with the Spaniards.
-It is possible he feared losing his life or political power; however, one of the effective threats wielded by Cortés was the destruction of his beautiful city in the case of fighting between Spaniards and Aztecs (which ultimately came to pass).
+It is uncertain why Moctezuma cooperated with the Spaniards.
+It is possible he feared losing his life or political power; however, one of the effective threats wielded by Cortés was the destruction of the city in the case of fighting between Spaniards and Aztecs (which ultimately came to pass).
 This Moctezuma at all costs wanted to avoid, vacillating and deferring the rupture until this policy claimed his life.
-It was clear from the beginning that he was ambivalent about who Cortés and his men really were, whether they be gods, descendants of a god, ambassadors from a greater king, or just barbaric invaders.
 From the perspective of the tlatoani, the Spaniards might have been assigned some decisive role by fate.
 It could also have been a tactical move: Moctezuma may have wanted to gather more information on the Spaniards, or to wait for the end of the agricultural season and strike at the beginning of the war season.
 However, he did not carry out either of these actions even though high-ranking military leaders such as his brother Cuitlahuac and nephew Cacamatzin urged him to do so.

-With Moctezuma captive, Cortés did not need to worry about being cut off from supplies or being attacked, although some of his captains had such concerns.
+With Moctezuma as his captive, Cortés did not need to worry about being cut off from supplies or being attacked, although some of his captains had such concerns.
 He also assumed that he could control the Aztecs through Moctezuma.
 However, Cortés had little knowledge of the ruling system of the Aztecs; Moctezuma was not all-powerful as Cortés imagined.
 Being appointed to and maintaining the position of tlatoani was based on the ability to rule decisively; he could be replaced by another noble if he failed to do so.
 At any sign of weakness, Aztec nobles within Tenochtitlan and in other Aztec tributaries were liable to rebel.
 As Moctezuma complied with orders issued by Cortés, such as commanding tribute to be gathered and given to the Spaniards, his authority was slipping, and quickly his people began to turn against him.